 Viruses also cause many runny noses, congested sinuses, coughs, and sore throats.
 These can also be caused by bacterial infections, so it is important to try to establish which.
 For example, if your sore throat is caused by bacteria, as in strep throat, your doctor will prescribe antibiotics, but using antibiotics for a viral sore throat may cause problems without providing any benefit.

 Viruses or bacteria can cause middle ear infections.
 Your doctor will determine if antibiotic treatment is needed.

-You may also be prescribed antibiotics if bacteria are known to cause your illness or the cause is unknown and the doctor determines it is better to treat with antibiotics than not.
+You may also be prescribed antibiotics if only bacteria are known to cause your illness or the cause is unknown and the doctor determines it is better to treat with antibiotics than not.

-If Given Antibiotics… TOP
+If Given Antibiotics…

 It is important to tell your doctor if you are pregnant, think you may be pregnant, or are nursing.
 Certain antibiotics may be harmful to your baby.

-Now that you are aware of why your doctor may or may not give you antibiotics, it is important that you continue to have open discussions with her about your treatment options.
+Now that you are aware of why your doctor may or may not give you antibiotics, it is important that you continue to have open discussions about your treatment options.
 Ask questions.
 Share any information regarding your medical history.
 Discuss side effects that concern you.
 And if you do not understand something, speak up.
-Having a two-way discussion will help your doctor plan the best treatment approach for you.
+Having a 2-way discussion will help your doctor plan the best treatment approach for you.

 Centers for Disease Control and Prevention